How to Make Cake Pops for the Perfect Bite-Size Treat

 At first, cake pop ingredients are no different than baking a regular cake.
 Prepare your favorite classic cake or simply whip up a cake mix according to package directions.
-Use any suggested pan size will do, as we'll be crumbling it in the next step.
-Cool cake in pan on a wire rack.
+Any suggested pan size will do, as we'll be crumbling it in the next step.
+Cool cake in pan on a wire rack ($16, Target).

-For cake pops, dip one end of each cake pop stick (lollipop sticks work just fine) into melted candy coating or chocolate and poke cake pop sticks into balls (this helps the balls stay on the sticks).
+For cake pops, dip one end of each lollipop or cake pop stick into melted candy coating or chocolate and poke cake pop sticks into balls (this helps the balls stay on the sticks).
 Freeze for 30 to 60 minutes more or until balls are firm.

-Don't feel like cake pops?
-Omit the stick and make cake truffles instead!
-Using a fork, simply dip the balls into the coating, allowing the excess to drip off.
+Test Kitchen Tip: Don't feel like cake pops?
+Omit the stick and make cake truffles (aka cake balls) instead.
+Using a fork, simply dip the cake balls into the coating, allowing the excess to drip off.
 Freeze for 30 to 60 minutes more or until the truffles are firm.

-Now that you've got our cake pop tips, you can skip that slice of cake and serve up a tray of cake pops.
-They're bite-size and party-ready -- what more could you want in dessert?
+Now that you've got our cake pop tips, you can skip that slice of cake and serve up a tray of cake pops at your next gathering.
+They're bite-size and party-ready.
 Plus, when you make your own DIY cake pops, there are so many ways to spice them up.
-Here are a few of our favorite cake pop recipes including berry cheesecake cake pops, holiday cake pops, and more.
+Check out our roundup of favorite cake pop recipes including berry cheesecake cake pops, holiday cake pops, and more.